SSL-ACTX/aienlarger-py/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Python Versions](https://img.shields.io/pypi/pyversions/aienlarge-py.svg?logo=python&logoColor=white)](https://pypi.org/project/aienlarge-py/)

-`aienlarge-py` is an **unofficial** Python library that provides an asynchronous interface to the AI Enlarger image enhancement service.
-It allows you to programmatically upload images, enhance or enlarge them using AI-powered processes, monitor processing status, and download enhanced results.
-It leverages `httpx` for efficient non-blocking I/O via `asyncio`.
+`aienlarge-py` is an **unofficial**, reverse-engineered Python library that provides an asynchronous interface to the AI Enlarger image enhancement service.

+It enables programmatic access to AI Enlarger's functionality — including image upload, AI-powered enhancement or enlargement, processing status checks, and result retrieval — all through an asynchronous API built with `httpx` and `asyncio` for efficient non-blocking I/O.

+> This library was developed by analyzing the behavior of the official mobile app client and is not based on any proprietary or internal source code.

 ---